abudaan/vega-multi-view/README.md

 # or a HTML element.
 Defaults to document.body.
 element: id | HTMLElement

-# Path to data sets and images that the Vega spec need to load.
+# Path to data sets and images that the Vega spec needs to load.
 dataPath: ./assets/data
 imagePath: ./assets/img